BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Security evaluation

 \subsubsection{Definitions}

 We begin by defining equivalence relations on values that may be \blinded.
-We define a recursive type \prooflink{Value.html}{\texttt{maybeBlinded}}\footnote{We include links to specific modules and theorems where they are mentioned.
-The full model is available (anonymized for double-blinded review) at \url{https://blinded-computation.github.io/blime-model/}.} that represents a blindable value: Then, a \blinded value $v$ is represented by $\texttt{Blinded}\; v$, and a non-\blinded value $v$ by $\texttt{Clear}\; v$.
+We define a recursive type \prooflink{Multi.html}{\texttt{multiBlinded}}\footnote{We include links to specific modules and theorems where they are mentioned.
+The full model is available at \url{https://blinded-computation.github.io/blime-model/}.} that represents a blindable value: